CodeDeficient/AudioSphere/MOBILE_MIGRATION_CHECKLIST.md

         - [ ] 3.6.1.8 Submit your app for review.
         - [ ] 3.6.1.9 Monitor the app's status in the Google Play Console and address any feedback from the review team.

-- [ ] **3.11 Payment System Integration (Future):**
+- [x] **3.11 Payment System Integration (Future):** (Decision: Use react-native-iap for in-app purchases and subscriptions.)
     - [ ] 3.11.1 Research Google Play's in-app billing system.
         - [ ] 3.11.1.1 Read the official Google Play Billing documentation to understand the concepts and implementation details of in-app purchases and subscriptions.
-    - [ ] 3.11.2 Investigate open-source payment solutions compatible with React Native or backend integration (e.g., evaluate Polar for mobile compatibility, research alternatives), prioritizing open-source options.
+    - [x] 3.11.2 Investigate open-source payment solutions compatible with React Native or backend integration (e.g., evaluate Polar for mobile compatibility, research alternatives), prioritizing open-source options.
+(Decision: Recommend react-native-iap.)
-        - [ ] 3.11.2.1 Research React Native libraries for implementing in-app purchases that abstract away some of the native billing complexities (e.g., `react-native-iap`).
+        - [x] 3.11.2.1 Research React Native libraries for implementing in-app purchases that abstract away some of the native billing complexities (e.g., `react-native-iap`).
 Prioritize open-source options.
+(Decision: Recommend react-native-iap.)
         - [ ] 3.11.2.2 Evaluate backend integration options for handling subscriptions and validating purchases securely.
         - [ ] 3.11.2.3 Investigate if Polar or similar web-based payment solutions have mobile SDKs or compatible APIs.
         - [ ] 3.11.2.4 Select a strategy for implementing payment processing in the mobile app.